jjvanzon/Circular-Language-Spec/spec/commands/creation-behavior-of-commands.md

 The CPU is quite straightforward in a way.
 It executes and executes doing exactly what it is lead to do by its instruction pointer that only goes forward, and it only skips to another spot, when it encounters a jump instruction and the data then determines whether it will jump at all.
 A CPU is really quite straightforward and just does what we tell it to do.
 As a normal program runs, you do not *see* debug information.
 When a program runs normally, you do not see what method it is in and of what object, and even the CPU does not see what method it is in and of what object.
 When you debug, though, you want to see the exact code line of what exact method and of what object, you can even see (from an alternated call stack) what commands were called before and of what object.

-In my own computer language, when you pause on a running command, you see the procedure call stack as the hierarchy upward.
+In Encircle, when you pause on a running command, you might see the procedure call stack as the hierarchy upward.
 This call stack was not built up as the command was running.
 You can zoom in on any piece ‘call stack’, that is not even running, but might be running in the future.

 Now, the data, assigned to a call’s parameters… where does it come from in CPU-like, procedural and object oriented programming languages?
 Where does it come from in my own system?